ledger-rs/cookbook/src/return-of-capital.md

 This results in

 - $500 returned to the investor
-- 100 units of IPE with the price of $5 in the investment account
+- the remaining 100 units of IPE with the price of $5 have $500 total value

 ## References